allanrodrigol/kuramoto-simulation/README.md

 ## Running application

-This is a [Swing Java](https://en.wikipedia.org/wiki/Swing_\(Java\)) application.
+This is a [Java Swing](https://en.wikipedia.org/wiki/Swing_\(Java\)) application.
 Run `Main` class for starting the application.
 This application shows the synchronization dynamics in a coupled oscillator network, focusing on the coupling strength dominance over the natural frequencies.
 First you need to configure a complex oscillator network with homogeneous coupling strength.

 After starting, each oscillator rotates around the same path without colliding.
 Each oscillator has a phase angle $\theta_i$ and a preferred natural rotation frequency $\omega_i$ representing the rotation speed.
 The movements of coupled oscillators are influenced by all of them, when the coupling strength is sufficient for interfering in the frequency $\omega_i$ of each oscillator.